LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Experiments

 \subsection{Application}

-To demonstrate that our method is applicable not only to grayscale images but also to general single-channel images, we present results of applying our method to thermal multi-view images.
-In this case, because the image colorization model cannot colorize thermal images due to the domain gap in the input images, we replace the image colorization model with ChatGPT5~\cite{openai2025gpt5} to translate the base view thermal images into colorized visible images.
+To demonstrate that our method is applicable not only to grayscale images but also to general single-channel images, we present results of applying our method to NIR multi-view images from the Pixel-aligned RGB-NIR Stereo dataset~\cite{kim2025pixelnir}.
+In this case, because the image colorization model cannot colorize NIR images due to the domain gap in the input images, we replace the image colorization model with NanoBanana2~\cite{google2026nanobanana2} to translate the base view NIR images into colorized visible images.
 As shown in \cref{fig:application}, our method successfully achieves plausible and consistent colorization from multi-view single-channel images.